kostysh/tg-parser/README.md

 To connect to the database from another application, use the following connection string:
 `mongodb://root:toor@localhost:27017/myDatabase?authSource=admin&directConnection=true&replicaSet=rs0`

-To review the database records, you can use Prism Studio.
+To review the database records, you can use Prisma Studio.
 Start it by executing `pnpm db:studio` from the terminal (run the command from the root directory of the repository).